Jcparkyn/phetch/README.md

 - Automatically handles loading and error states, and updates your components whenever the state changes
 - Use any async method as a query or mutation (not restricted just to HTTP requests)
 - Built-in support for CancellationTokens
-- Built-in debouncing, to (optionally) limit the rate of queries being sent
 - Supports mutations, dependent queries, and pagination
 - 100% strongly typed, with nullability annotations
 - Super lightweight and easy to mix-and-match with other state management methods